 The costs to build and operate solar infrastructure are included in the rates authorized by the State Corporation Commission (SCC), the state agency that regulates electricity rates and investment in new facilities by investor-owned utilities.
 The SCC has sought to block at least one solar project, when the costs were viewed as excessive.

 In 2015, Dominion announced plans for 20-megawatt solar array with 90,000 photovoltaic panels near Remington in Fauquier County.
 Choosing that location minimized the costs for connecting the commercial-scale facility to the grid.
 The Remington project was located next to Dominion's 608-megawatt gas-fired peaking plant, which is used when demand for electricity exceeds the supply from baseload plants.

 The SCC denied approval for that Remington project.
 The SCC determined that it would be more cost-effective for the private utility to purchase electricity from other "third-party providers" through the PJM regional transmission organization.
 The final ruling noted:10

 The project was revived in 2016.
-Governor McAuliffe committed the state to purchase the power, and Microsoft committed to purchase enough Renewable Energy Credits to offset the potentially-higher costs from the Remington site.11
+Governor McAuliffe committed the state to purchase the power, and the State Corporation Commission lacks the authority to regulate sale of electricity to the state.
+The state may have paid a higher-than-average rate, but Microsoft committed to purchase enough Renewable Energy Credits to offset the potentially-higher costs from the Remington site.11